ipfs/specs/src/unixfs.md

 Summarizing, a `dag-pb` UnixFS node is a [`dag-pb`][ipld-dag-pb] protobuf, whose `Data` field is a UnixFSV1 Protobuf message.
 For clarity, the specification document may represent these nested Protobufs as one object.
-In this representation, it is implied that the `PBNode.Data` field is encoded in a protobuf.
+In this representation, it is implied that the `PBNode.Data` field is protobuf-encoded.

 ## `dag-pb` Types